ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
 You may also receive palliative treatments similar to those meant to get rid of the cancer, such as surgery or radiation therapy.

 Before treatment begins, talk with your doctor about the goals of each treatment in the treatment plan.
 You should also talk about the possible side effects of the specific treatment plan and palliative care options.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 Learn more about the importance of tracking side effects in another part of this guide.
 Learn more about palliative care in a separate section of this website.

 Metastatic kidney cancer

 If the cancer has spread, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
-Also, clinical trials might be an option.
+Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.
-If cancer has spread to another location in the body, it is called metastatic cancer.

-Currently, the most effective treatment for metastatic kidney cancer is targeted therapy that slows or prevents tumor growth and blood vessel formation.
+Currently, the most effective treatment for metastatic kidney cancer is immunotherapy combinations that activate the immune system to attack cancer cells.
 These drugs have been shown to lengthen life when compared with standard treatment.
 Palliative care is also important to help relieve symptoms and side effects.

 Remission and the chance of recurrence